Cuers massacre: Familicide

-The series of attacks started on 23 September 1995, at about 6:00 p.m.
-CET, when Borel killed his stepfather, Yves Bichet, in the kitchen by shooting him four times with an Anschütz .22-caliber rifle, before smashing his head with a hammer.
+The series of attacks started on 23 September 1995, at about 18:00 CET, when Borel killed his stepfather, Yves Bichet, in the kitchen by shooting him four times with an Anschütz .22-caliber rifle, before smashing his head with a hammer.
 Police assumed that they had a quarrel beforehand, when Borel tried to run away from home.
 Next, Borel assaulted his half-brother, 11-year-old Jean-Yves Bichet, who was watching television, in a similar manner.
 After wiping up the blood trails, Borel waited for his mother to come home.

-As soon as Borel's mother, Marie-Jeanne Parenti, arrived at home from church at about 8:30 p.m., he immediately killed her with a single shot to the head.
+As soon as Borel's mother, Marie-Jeanne Parenti, arrived at home from church at about 20:30, he immediately killed her with a single shot to the head.
 In contrast to her husband and stepson, no blunt force was used on Parenti, although some reports have suggested that he beat her as well with either the hammer or a baseball bat.
 When his mother lay dead, Borel once again started to clean the house from blood, covered the bodies with sheets and closed all shutters, as well as the steel gate.
 Carrying a bag packed with food, money, a raincoat, a map of Limoges, and a pistol shooting rubber bullets, and armed with the rifle and pockets full of ammunition, Borel made his way towards Cuers.
 He initially travelled by car, but eventually he crashed it into a wall; he continued his path by foot.
 He presumably spent the night between vines.

-The bodies of the Borel's murdered family were found at approximately 1 a.m. by Yves Bichet's son Jean-Luc, a student living in Antibes who only occasionally visited his father on weekends.
+The bodies of the Borel's murdered family were found at approximately 01:00 by Yves Bichet's son Jean-Luc, a student living in Antibes who only occasionally visited his father on weekends.
 After calling police, Jean-Luc was first considered a suspect in the murders when giving contradictory information.
 The absence of Borel remained undetected until about three hours later.